Installing Antennas

 RV Antenna Installation Overview

-Mobile internet users often find they need signal enhancing gear in order to get more reliable internet access, particularly out in the boonies where cellular or Wi-Fi signals can be weak or even nonexistent.
+Mobile internet users often find they need signal-enhancing gear to get more reliable internet access, particularly in the boonies, where cellular and Wi-Fi signals can be weak or nonexistent.

-Most signal enhancing gear is not a simple plug-and-play affair.
-Often, you need to find a way to mount an antenna outdoors, which might require a bit of creative thinking.
+Most signal-enhancing gear is not a simple plug-and-play affair.
+Often, you need to mount an antenna outdoors, which may require some creative thinking.

-The majority of boosters and antenna systems require equipment to be placed in multiple locations, split between the inside and outside of your RV, vehicle, or boat.
+Most antenna systems require equipment placed in multiple locations, split between the inside and outside of your RV, vehicle, or boat.
+For example, an exterior antenna connected to an interior cellular device.

-Since your rig is (hopefully) designed to be weathertight, it can be daunting to determine not only where to place your shiny new signal-enhancing gear on the roof, but also how to get the wiring from the outside to the inside without damaging the rig's weather envelope.
+Since your rig is (hopefully) designed to be weathertight, it can be daunting to determine where to place your shiny new signal-enhancing gear on the roof and how to get the wiring from the outside to the inside without damaging the rig's weather envelope.

-What seems pretty simple at first can turn out to be very complex, which is why we highly recommend you develop an installation plan before beginning.
-A good, detailed plan will help you identify where your installation may run into trouble before you start drilling holes and running cables.
+What seems pretty simple at first can be very complex, so we highly recommend you develop an installation plan before beginning.
+A detailed plan will help you identify potential trouble spots before you start drilling holes and running cables.

 In general, your plan should consider five basic questions: